 100 g Total

-Break up the disc of dried starter with your fingers (or put it in a poly bag and bash it with a rolling pin).
-Soak the lumps in 60 ml of warm water (or a little more if necessary) for 6-12 hours until soft enough to mash.
-Add the 30 g of rye flour and mix to a sloppy but not too lumpy consistency, adding some warm water if required.
+Add the 10 grams of powdered sourdough to 60 ml of warm water (or a little more if necessary, stir well and soak for 2-4 hours.
+Add the 30 g of rye flour and mix to a sloppy consistency, adding some warm water if required.
 Cover well (to keep the moisture in and unwanted organisms out) and leave in a warm place (but not directly on a stove or radiator) for 12-24 hours.

 After a while the mixture should bubble a little, perhaps even frothing a bit and then subside.
 It will smell slightly acidic – fruity rather than vinegary.
 Don’t worry if a layer of grey liquid appears on the top towards the end of this fermentation period.